APB97/Sudoku-WinForms/README.md

 - Printed cell size (this is size in pixels of a single sudoku cell)
 - Printed font size (size of the font used to draw digits inside of cells)
 - Printed line size (size of lines between cells)
+- Image destination (where the sudoku is saved for printing)
 - Desired blanks (target blank cells application tries to achieve)
+- Help available (tells how many times you can receive help during puzzle)

 ![options](images/Options.png)